kouts/vue-set-path/README.md

 const obj = Vue.observable({})

 setOne(obj, 'foo.bar.baz', 'New value')
-// This will set obj.foo.bar.baz = 'New value'
+// This will set obj.foo.bar.baz to 'New value'
 // If intermediate objects don't exist they will get automatically created

 setMany(obj, {